skip to main content

 The flotilla is attempting to bring aid to Gaza

-As many as five Irish citizens have been detained by the Israel Defence Forces, after a number of flotilla vessels heading to Gaza were intercepted overnight.
+Independent TD Barry Heneghan and author Naoise Dolan are among five Irish citizens detained by the Israeli defence forces, after a number of flotilla vessels heading to Gaza were intercepted overnight.

-Ms Dolan is the author of two books, and a columnist for the Guardian newspaper and other publications.
+Ms Dolan is the author of two books and a columnist for The Guardian newspaper and other publications.

 The organisers of the Gaza-bound aid flotilla said the Israeli army intercepted at least three of its boats.